 There were an estimated 3.1 million homeschooled students over the 2021-2022 school year, but these numbers are likely lower than we think, as not every state requires registration or reporting.
 With a growth of 2-8% per year, homeschooling is not going away soon.

 If sales of my homeschool book were any indication, parent interest has stayed steady and even peaked at various times of the year – especially after a notable bad news event surrounding the state of public schools.

-The homeschool market formally includes those who have pulled their kids out of private or public school settings to fully direct the education.
+The homeschool market formally includes those who have pulled their kids out of public or private education to fully direct learning.
 This is not the only segment buying homeschool products, however.
 With many virtual schoolers considering themselves "homeschoolers" and hybrid, micro-school, and co-op participants also enjoying homeschool materials, you can see that the 3.1 million estimate shared earlier is just a starting point.